andycranston/config2tftp/README.md

 DONT PANIC!

-I am happy to help (see my email address above - courteous enquires are alwats welcome).
+I am happy to help (see my email address above - courteous enquires are always welcome).

 I am anticipating two major issues:

 + TFTP setup (e.g. the TFTP server is not allowing PUT operations)
-+ The dialogue with the ssh connection to you HP switch is different to the one my switch has
++ The dialogue with the ssh connection to your HP switch is different to the one my switch has

 Let's look at these in turn.